 - insurance company

 - bank manager or officer with financial signing authority

 - notary (in the province of Quebec)

 - post master

-If there are uncertainties about where an individual is residing we may need to confirm that the individual is considered a resident of Canada for tax purposes.
+If there are uncertainties about where an individual is residing, the CRA may need to confirm that the individual is considered a resident of Canada for tax purposes.

 If you are contacted and requested to support your residential status, the following documentation may be requested:

 - A completed Form NR73, Determination of Residency Status (Leaving Canada), which includes: